10 Uses for Paper Towels

 Lettuce, herbs, kale, and other greens tend to wilt in the fridge.
 Add a moist paper towel to the bag they're kept in, and notice how their lives are dramatically extended!
 The paper towel holds moisture to maintain a comfortable humidity level, without keeping the greens damp and allowing them to start rotting.

 Ever stick a loaf of bread in the freezer for later, thaw it out, and discover that you have a soggy mess?
 That's no bueno.
 Try adding a paper towel to the bag before freezing.
 When you do that, it'll collect the moisture and wick it away from the bread, keeping your loaf nice and fresh.

 Hey, it's what they're made for!
 But you can use paper towels for more than wiping grease off your hands and tools (hint: rags are usually better for that).
 Try running a paper towel through a freshly oiled sewing machine to pick up the excess lubricant so it won't stain fabric, or "open" a paper towel with a can opener to absorb the buildup of adhesives, grease, and gunk that tends to appear over time.

 5. Seed viability testing

 How old are those seeds, anyway?
 Will they even grow?
-It's a common problem for gardeners in the spring, and it can be time consuming and irritating to plant them in seedling trays and find out.
+Figuring out whether seeds are viable is a common problem for gardeners in the spring, and it's time-consuming and irritating to plant them in seedling trays to find out.
 The solution?
 Paper towels.
 Sandwich a sample of seeds between two damp paper towels and stick them in a warm place.
 If they don't sprout in two weeks, your seeds are probably past viability.

 6. Cast iron maintenance